Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/api/webhooks.md

         </tr>
         <tr>
             <td>partnerTransactionId</td>
-            <td>Unique identifyer for the order as defined by the creating app.
+            <td>Unique identifier for the order as defined by the creating app.
 (Returned only if present in order)</td>
         </tr>
         <tr>
             <td>update.resource</td>